Why Every Highly Sensitive Person Needs An At-Home Altar (And How To Make Your Own)

 If you decide to purchase new interior decor items, determine how much you are willing to spend.
 Then, wrap up the planning phase by decluttering the space, donating old or unwanted items.

 I'm not recommending becoming a hoarder, but keeping a few comfort objects in your space can really make it your own.
 A comfort object could be an old jewelry box, a cozy pillow, a family heirloom or an important object from your childhood.
 Owning objects like these and keeping them in your sacred space is a way for you to feel safer and more relaxed at home.

 After you've located some comfort items, choose a few smells that will tantalize your senses.
 A scent you enjoy brings about a soothing quality and allows you to relax and detach from a hectic day.
 Look for aromatherapy oils, room sprays and scented candles at your local grocery or home goods store.
 I especially love spraying rosewater, as it's a simple way to add romance to any room.

 I've also recently experimented with smudging and have found it to be an effective way to clear negative energy from a space.
-Science even agrees that burning herbs releases negative ions into the air, resulting in a more positive mood.
+Science even agrees1 that burning herbs releases negative ions into the air, resulting in a more positive mood.

 4. Research interior design tricks.

 Professional designers are often able to create the illusion that a space is expansive and expensive using a few quick tricks.
 For instance, placing investment pieces in the middle of a space creates the illusion that it's more refined.
 Adding color to window trims and mirrors to the walls can make a space feel lighter.
 If you follow interior design accounts on Instagram, you've probably seen that light walls are very popular right now, too, as they make rooms appear larger.
 Keep a few of these in mind as you craft your sacred space.
 Add a mirror or two, paint dark surfaces in lighter tones, and play with higher-end items.